FelipeZanini/Final-Project/README.md

 <hr>

-- The reviews page feature allows users to engage with our products and services by sharing their feedback.
-This feature serves as platform for users to express their thoughts about our products, company and overall experience.
+- Users can interact with our products and services by providing feedback through the reviews page feature.
+Users can utilise this tool to voice their opinions regarding our company, goods, and overall experience.
-- User-generated Reviews: This feature lies in the ability for logged-in users to leave reviews.
-Whether it's about a specific product, our customer service or the overall experience, user can provide detailed feedback to help us improve and assist other potential customers in making informed decisions.
+- User-generated Reviews: This feature allows users who are signed in and have already bought the spefic product to post reviews.
+Users can offer thorough feedback to help us improve and support other.
-- Editing and Deletign Reviews: We value autheticity, and to ensure that users have control over their feedback, we allow them to edit or delete their reviews.
-This user-friendly approach empowers users to modify their reviews if their opinions change over the time.
+- Editing and Deleteing Reviews: We respect authenticity, thus we provide people the option to alter or remove their reviews so they may maintain control over their input.
+Users are empowered to edit their reviews if their thoughts alter over time thanks to this strategy that is easy to utilise.
-- Responsive Design: The reviews page is designed to provide a seamless experience across all devies.
-Whether users access it from their desktop, tablet or smartphone the page maintains its functionality and readability, ensuring that users can engage with review conveniently.

 </details>
 <hr>